 All senior theses will be two-semester, two-credit theses.
 In the first semester, students will enroll in a thesis colloquium.
 In the second, students will continue to write independently in consultation with their advisers.
 The senior thesis colloquium will satisfy the senior capstone course requirement, though thesis students are still welcome to enroll in a senior seminar.
 Thus, the colloquium counts among the 10 minimum credits required for the major, while the spring semester of the thesis must be taken in addition to the 10 credits.

 The thesis proposal will normally be due in late March of the junior year.
-Juniors studying abroad may request an extension for submitting the proposal, but the proposal must be submitted and approved by early September, in time to enroll in the fall thesis colloquium.
+Juniors studying away may request an extension for submitting the proposal, but the proposal must be submitted and approved by early September, in time to enroll in the fall thesis colloquium.

 In the thesis proposal, students may apply for funding to support their research.
 Typical awards will range up to $1,500.